 Shrub, prostrate and up to 20 cm in Svalbard (up to 3 m or more in northernmost Norway).
-Extensively branched above ground and probably also below ground, forming a small, clonal stand in Helvetiadalen, its only known locality in Svalbard today (see Distribution).
+Extensively branched above ground and probably also below ground, forming a small, clonal stand in Helvetiadalen, one of its two known localities in Svalbard today (see Distribution).
 Main branches terete, up to 10 mm thick, dark grey, glabrous or nearly so, dull.
 Younger branches 2–4 mm thick, brownish red.
 Last year's twigs densely hairy with up to 1 mm long, patent or spreading, yellowish white hairs; older twigs more sparsely pubescent.
 Buds dimorphic (of two kinds).
 Vegetative buds (growing into leafy shoots) small, 3–5 × 1.5–2.5 mm, oblong, obtuse, brownish red, glabrous or sparsely pubescent.
 Generative buds (growing into spikes) much larger and broader, 6–9 × 6–9 mm, nearly globular.
 Flowering mainly before the leaves appear.

 The Svalbard plants do not fully develop their leaves, and they flower only intermittently.
 Description of leaf, inflorescence, flower and fruit therefore based partly on plants (rooting twigs) from Svalbard taken into cultivation in Tromsø, partly on plants from northernmost Russia (Novaya Zemlya).